How does DigitalOcean work?

 What Are the Key Operations Driving DigitalOcean’s Success?

-- Managed Kubernetes and databases
+- Managed databases reduce admin work

 DigitalOcean SWOT Analysis